collective/icalendar/docs/usage.rst

 Property values are utf-8 encoded strings.

 This is impractical if you want to use the data for further computation.
-Eg. the datetime format looks like this:
+The datetime format for example looks like this:
 '20050404T080000'.
 But the package makes it simple to Parse and generate iCalendar formatted strings.